Roth vs. Traditional IRA: Deciding where you want the tax benefit

 2. How much do you need to save annually?

 3. What kind of flexibility are you looking for in your investment?

 Traditional and Roth IRAs allow you to save money for retirement and offer significant tax benefits.
 IRAs can be opened and funded without any employer involvement.
 The major difference in these two types of IRAs is deciding when you want the tax benefit: when you contribute or at retirement when you withdraw the money.

 Choosing the Right Account

-To help decide which type of IRA to open, ask yourself where you expect to be when you start taking withdrawals, typically around age 60.
-Do you expect to be in the same tax bracket, or do you anticipate being in a higher one?
+To help decide which type of IRA to open, ask yourself where you expect to be when you start taking withdrawals.
+Do you expect to be in the same tax bracket, or do you anticipate being in a lower or higher tax bracket?

 Benefits of Contributing to a Traditional IRA

 - Reduce taxable income and grow earnings tax deferred

 Benefits of Contributing to a Roth IRA

 - No age limit to open or contribute to account